QMSTR/web/content/blog/qmstr-newsletter-6.md

 March 22 in London.

 The next [community hangout](https://meet.google.com/mqr-sqwi-cxn) is scheduled for March 14, 2018, at 16:00 CET.
-It is ope to everybody, feel free to join in!
+It is open to everybody, feel free to join in!